aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 title: Applying Formatting in Python
 articleTitle: Applying Formatting
 linktitle: Applying Formatting
-description: "Apply table and its row, column and cell formatting in a document using python."
+description: "Apply table and its row, column and cell formatting in a document using Python."
 type: docs
 weight: 20
 url: /python-net/applying-formatting/